arcxingye/EatKano/README_EN.md

 ## Deploying to Server

-**Note: If you don't need the ranking list, just run it in the GitHub Pages.
-Configurations below are not required.**

 Follow these few steps to configure the database for ranking list on your server.

 1. Create your own database and execute the script provided(e.g. use `kano` as database name).